ivosu/ircpp/README.md

 # ircpp
-ircpp is a simple C++17 open-source library for basic IRCv3 message parsing and client.
+ircpp is a simple C++17 open-source library for basic IRCv3 message parsing and client using websocket.

 ## Requirements
 Client uses [Microsoft's CPP REST SDK](https://github.com/microsoft/cpprestsdk) because of it's tasks and websocket.
 I plan on either replacing them completely or find another libraries with similar functionality.